npwork/kotlin-edf-parser/README.md

-# EDF parser for Kotlin
+# Kotlin EDF parser
-Small and simple library to work with EDF files written in Kotlin
+Small and simple library written in Kotlin to work with EDF files

 ## Add to your project
 #### First add jitpack repository (https://jitpack.io/)